EXCLUSIVE-First U.S. condensate cargo up for sale in Asia as ban eases

 By Florence Tan

-a broad effort this week to find buyers for the first ever U.S.
+effort this week to find buyers for the first ever U.S. exports

 One week after U.S. authorities confirmed a ruling easing a